Monday, May 29, 2023, BSD will be closed in observation of Memorial Day, an annual day of remembrance.

 The BECCA Bill: Washington State Truancy Law

 The Attendance office, administrators and counselors will ensure that Bellevue High School complies with the state truancy law, RCW 28A 225.
-The law requires parents to cause their student(s) to attend school regularly and to provide valid justification to the school when their student(s) is absent.
-Bellevue High School will notify parents/guardians of unexcused absences.
-Students may be subject to consequences such as conferences, detention, in-school suspension, or loss of credit due to continued unexcused absences.
-Accommodations such as a schedule change will also be considered.
+The law requires student to attend school regularly and for parents to provide valid justification to the school when their student(s) is absent.
+Bellevue High School will notify parents/guardians of unexcused absences within 24 hours.
+Once a student has an active truancy petition, this law also requires schools to provide additional supports and interventions.

 BHS STUDENT’S RESPONSIBILITIES FOR ATTENDANCE